 Of the two cameras under consideration, the Canon 1300D features an APS-C sensor and the Pentax Q a 1/2.3-inch sensor.
 The sensor area in the Pentax Q is 92 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 5.6.
 The sensor in the 1300D has a native 3:2 aspect ratio, while the one in the Pentax Q offers a 4:3 aspect.

 In terms of underlying technology, both cameras are build around CMOS sensors.

 With 17.9MP, the 1300D offers a higher resolution than the Pentax Q (12MP), but the 1300D nevertheless has larger individual pixels (pixel pitch of 4.31μm versus 1.53μm for the Pentax Q) due to its larger sensor.
-Moreover, the 1300D is a somewhat more recent model (by 4 years and 8 months) than the Pentax Q, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the 1300D is a much more recent model (by 4 years and 8 months) than the Pentax Q, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.